 Griffin vs. SK Telecom T1

 With jungler Lee “Tarzan” Seung-yong using Evelynn’s Last Caress to dash over the base gates to get by Kim “Khan” Dong-ha’s control ward, he then placed one of his own to allow Choi “Sword” Sung-won’s Yorick and Jeong “Chovy” Ji-hoon’s Irelia to teleport in, all while Son “Lehends” Si-woo and Park “Viper” Do-hyeon stopped the rest of SKT’s recalls.
-A perfectly executed team play allowed Griffin to keep their undefeated streak alive and start a new page in Korea’s League of Legends legacy.
+A perfectly executed team play allowed Griffin to keep their undefeated streak alive and start a new page in Korea’s League legacy.